The next Beginner’s courses with Haverhill Running Club will be starting on

 What do I need?

 You don’t need lots of kit to start running, but it’s important that you’re comfortable in what you’re wearing.
-If it’s raining you may want a shower-proof jacket (about £10 from JJB or Sports Direct).
-You can buy perfectly good running clothing quite cheaply from big chains like JJB or Sports Direct (Cambridge Retail Park).
+If it’s raining you may want a shower-proof jacket (about £10 from Sports Direct).
+You can buy perfectly good running clothing quite cheaply from big chains like Sports Direct (Cambridge Retail Park).
 You don’t need special trainers to get started, you won’t be running long distances just yet.
 A running shoe is best but cross-trainers like you would wear to the gym would also be fine to get you started.
-If you want to spend a bit more there are some very good specialist stores in Cambridge where they will assess your foot type by getting you to run on a treadmill (Sweatshop, Up & Running and Advance Performance all offer this service).
+If you want to spend a bit more there are some very good specialist stores in Cambridge where they will assess your foot type by getting you to run on a treadmill (Up & Running and Advance Performance all offer this service).

 Who leads the course?